Yasas1994/DeepLearningNoteBooks/README.md

 # DeepLearningNoteBooks

-Tutorials for different deep learning models and architectures.
-Notebooks will cover topics such as
+Tutorials for different deep learning models and architectures. <br>
+here we will cover topics such as,

- -> Graph neural networks
+ <br> -> Graph neural networks
- -> Convolutional neural networks
+ <br> -> Convolutional neural networks
- -> Neural networks for genomics
+ <br> -> Neural networks for genomics